Rebuilding and repairing

 Local businesses can sign up for the NSW Government bushfire supplier list.
 The purpose of the supplier list is to connect buyers with local suppliers so they can give first preference to an appropriate local supplier wherever possible.

-Qualified contractors can register interest in performing clean-up work, and any local businesses and contractors with the capacity to provide goods or services to bushfire affected areas can register to do so:
+Any local businesses and contractors with the capacity to provide goods or services to bushfire affected areas can register to do so:

 Tree and vegetation removal